jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 Basil laughed.
 "Be careful what you ask for!"
 He gestured to the second maze that extended from the bottom of the stairs below them.
 "You might just find yourself with a *double* dose."

-Fabian chuckled weakly, but looked relieved.
+Fabian chuckled weakly, but seemed relieved at the change of subject.
 He spoke quickly.
 "So what are these 'more powerful tricks' you mentioned?"

 Basil nodded.
 "Very well.
-There was a wizard once--a great wizard.
+There was a wizard once---a great wizard.
 Really a sharp fellow, though he had some strong opinions.
 Name of [Dijkstra](http://en.wikipedia.org/wiki/Edsger_W._Dijkstra "Edsger W. Dijkstra")."

-Fabian sighed.
+Fabian whistled appreciatively.
 "Now *that's* a name worthy of a wizard."

 Basil paused, mouth open, and then narrowed his eyes at Fabian.
 "What are you implying?"

 "Ah."
 Fabian seemed to realize that he was on thin ice.
-"I was just--ah--trying to imagine a wizard named 'Fabian', sir.
-It doesn't have the--um--*magical sound* that 'Dijkstra' has."
+"I was just---ah---trying to imagine a wizard named 'Fabian', sir.
+It doesn't have the---um---*magical sound* that 'Dijkstra' has."
 He licked his lips.
 "Or 'Basil', of course, sir."

 Basil looked blankly at Fabian for a long moment, and then blinked once, slowly.
 "All right, then."
 He cleared his throat. &ldquo;Anyway.
 Dijkstra.
 He came up with an algorithm for, well, let's just say 'navigating mazes', for now.
 It's actually useful for a great many things, but we'll keep things simple by starting small.

-"What Dijkstra's algorithm will do for us here is find the shortest path through that."
+"What Dijkstra's algorithm will do for us here is find the shortest path through *that*."
 Basil nodded toward the maze in front of them.
 "And, more generally, it will find the shortest path to any point in the maze, from any point of our choosing."

 "*Any* point, sir?"
 Fabian asked, raising an eyebrow.
 "Is there any reason we wouldn't just choose the entrance?"